Optimal transfer functions for bandwidth-limited imaging: Application in linear deconvolution

 The raw data of all 32 detector segments of the Airyscan detector, which are arranged on a hexagonal grid \cite{huff2015airyscan}, were available.
 The relative shift of the 32 segments was estimated using the findshift function of DIPlib (www.diplib.org), revealing a spiral arrangement that enables identification of the correct grid position of the segment.
 Then, the images of the 32 segments were added to emulate a confocal image.
 For the ISM modality we used the found relative shifts to align the 32 images before adding them.
 The ISM method prescribes an image shift that is 1/2 times the true distance between detector segments.
 The shift estimation, however, already takes this correctly into account.
-The estimated distance between detector segments on the hexagonal grid appears to be $2\times(2⁄\sqrt{3})\times a = 98.4$~nm in sample space, which gives a distance $5.9~\mu$m in the detector plane.
+The estimated distance between detector segments on the hexagonal grid appears to be $2\times(2⁄\sqrt{3})\times a = 98.4$~nm in sample space, which gives a distance 5.9~µm in the detector plane.
 The diameter of the entire set of 32 segments is then approximately $6\times 98.4$~nm~=~590~nm, corresponding to 1.59~$\lambda/\mathrm{NA}\approx$~1.30~A.U. which fits reasonably well with practical pinhole diameter settings in confocal microscopy.

+The dominant noise source is shot noise governed by Poisson statistics.
+This implies a noise variance in Fourier space $\tilde{N}(\mathbf{k})$ that is constant and equal to the total (expected) number of collected photons in the image.
+For the assessment of signal and noise levels it is therefore needed to convert the raw image signals into photon counts.
 The raw ISM detector segment images and the RCM images were fed into a routine for estimating the gain and offset \cite{Heintzman2016gain}, giving a gain equal to 4.45 and an offset equal to 0 for the Zeiss system, and a gain of 2.51 and offset of 97.4 for an assumed readout noise of 1.0~e (standard deviation) for the RCM setup, that uses an sCMOS camera (Hamamatsu Orca Flash 4.0).
 With these parameter estimates the raw data is converted to measured photon counts.
 It appears that the total number of collected photons is about 4$\times$ higher for the RCM data set compared to the confocal/ISM data set, implying SNR levels that are about 2x higher.

 The SSNR is subsequently estimated by averaging over rings in Fourier space \cite{smith2021simnoise}.
 It appears that this estimate of the SSNR becomes unreliable for the highest spatial frequencies (where essentially the SSNR goes to zero).
 To fix this, an \emph{ad hoc} normalization: